spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/spreadsheetdownload.md

 This option defines the columns to export.
 By default, all columns are exported.
-It is possible to define the order of the columns by using the `order` property but only for the flat structure.
+It is possible to define the order of the columns by using the `order` property.
 To know which columns are available, it is possible to turn on `debug` as an option.
 With this option, the `mainEntity` is logged and then you can use it as a reference.